climateclock/cclock/README.md

 filesystem to be writable from CircuitPython, which makes it non-writable over the USB cable.

-To enable writing over USB, press the reset button once and then hold down either of the other two buttons until the status light turns red.
+To enable writing over USB, press the tiny RESET button on the board and then hold down either of the other two buttons until the status light turns red.
+If the board is inside an Action Clock, you can also do this using just the external knobs: turn the power knob all the way down to power the clock off and back on, then press and hold the menu knob until the light turns red.

 The red light indicates that the board is now writable, so you can run `tools/deploy` again to copy any of your local edits over to the board.
 The status light can be red or blue; the mnemonic is: